 Medical malpractice claims are different from other kinds of personal injury lawsuits and require diligent and timely action to protect patients’ rights.

-Dreyer Boyajian LLP has extensive experience with complex medical malpractice litigation, and we are passionate about pursuing justice on behalf of victims and their families.
+At Dreyer Boyajian LLP, our medical malpractice lawyers have extensive experience with complex medical malpractice litigation, and we are passionate about pursuing justice on behalf of victims and their families.

 Please call (518) 463-7784 for a free evaluation of your case.
-Our law firm serves clients in Albany, Troy, Schenectady, Saratoga Springs, and nearby areas of New York.
+Our law firm is proud to serve clients in Albany, Troy, Schenectady, Saratoga Springs, NY, and the surrounding areas of New York State.

 When providing diagnosis and treatment, doctors, surgeons, and other medical professionals must uphold what is known as a “standard of care.”
 The standard of care refers to the level at which, given the circumstances, a case would be managed by a competent practitioner.